 Hey!
-I’m Tomer, an entrepreneur and maker.
-You might know me from Mevee, Crane, and Shots, among other products I’ve launched!
-This article is a part in a larger series I’m writing mostly based on my experiences, and is largely made of my and my team’s opinions.
+I’m Tomer, an entrepreneur, and maker.
+You might know me from Mevee, Crane, and Shots, Slides and now investorintelligence.io among other products I’ve launched!
+This article is a part of a more extensive series I’m writing mostly based on my experiences and is mainly made of me and my team’s opinions.

 I hope this helps you to avoid making the same mistakes I did, and remember to keep shipping!